arn4v/arnavgosain.com/content/serverless-websockets-visitor-count.md

 Wrangler will create the following files:

-- `package.json` - Self explanatory.
+- `package.json` - Self-explanatory.
 - `wrangler.toml` - Configuration file for the Wrangler
-- `src/index.ts` - The main entrypoint for the Worker
+- `src/index.ts` - The main entry point for the Worker
 - `src/index.test.ts` - Vitest test file for the Worker

 ## Creating a basic WebSocket server with Cloudflare Workers